 Late in autumn, I emptied the containers, removing the soil as well as dead plants.
 I was surprised to find some whole eggs (I took care not to break them at that stage).
 Where I had buried the eggs with punctured shells, I found broken shells and some unpleasantly smelly soil.
 Belatedly, I remembered that eggshells, even broken ones, take a long time to break down.
 (In the worm bin, finely ground eggshells disappeared relatively quickly but broken ones, even small pieces, were still visible many months later.)
 After a summer in the ground, a whole egg was slightly stained from the soil.
 The contents of the shell would eventually decompose but needed more time.

 This hint doesn’t work in a growing season.
 My advice, based on this experience, is to eat your eggs and feed your plants with compost or an appropriate organic fertilizer.
+If you grind the dry eggshells finely and sprinkle the powder over the garden, they will add calcium to the soil.

 3. Growing Seedlings in Eggshells